da0ran9e/Movie-Database/proj/README.txt

+Data was taken from: https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset and then processed in Jupyter Notebook (Python) file:
+	DataProcessing.ipynb

 To load data into database, first open PSQL Tool (Next to Query Tool when right-clicking)

 1. Locate /proj folder and move the PostgreSQL server to there